teeheee/RobocupSoccerSimulator/README.md

 # RobocupSoccerSimulator
-A Simulator for Robocup Soccer Open A written in python.
+A simulator for Robocup Junior Soccer Open written in python.